By Robbie Swan, Co-founder of Mountain Creek Wholefoods

 It took about a month to pull the shop together (it had previously been part of the fish and chip shop next door).
 There was no big opening, no big statement – just an opening date and the doors were open.
 Greg organised the shop from there and it developed a name for good produce, old-fashioned service and the most unique style of any health food store in town.

 After a few months we all began to realise that we were not cut out to be shop-keepers and if the concept that we had created was to prosper and grow, it needed new parents who would love it like we originally did.
-So we sold to Mark and Sally Tolley In 1984 they sold Mountain Creek to John Needham and Jenny Billington.
+So we sold to Mark and Sally Tolley.
+In 1984 they sold Mountain Creek to the current owners, Jennifer Billington and John Needham.

-Postscript: After 34 years of holding up the shop, the counter top that Dave Corbett built finally wore out.
+Postscript: After 36 years of holding up the shop, the counter top that Dave Corbett built finally wore out.
 The rebirth of the counter is thanks to Sam and Thor from Thor’s Hammer. (http://www.thors.com.au/) A stunning piece of craftsmanship.
-Photos to follow.
+Photos are in our gallery.